Last Updated on May 29, 2025 by Hannah Stephenson

 How do you pay for stuff in Cape Town?

-Plus, you get charged R70 (£3.50) every time you make a withdrawal, in addition to any fees your own bank might charge you.
+Plus, you get charged about R70 every time you make a cash withdrawal, in addition to any fees your own bank might charge you.

 I think that the best thing to do is to get a debit or credit card without any fees and use that as your main payment method.

-Personally, I use Monzo, which is an online UK bank, and I’ve found it to be absolutely fantastic (and I’m not just saying that because we’ll both get a fiver if you sign up using my link).
+Personally, I use Monzo, which is an online UK bank, and I’ve found it to be absolutely fantastic.

 They have no fees for foreign transactions, you can withdraw up to £200 in cash every month without any fees on their end, and they make it really easy to open and manage different savings pots and accounts.